geezacoleman/openweedlocator-tools/README.md

 ## Overview
 The OpenWeedLocator (OWL) is an open-source weed detection device for low-cost, DIY site-specific weed management.
+The full project can be found [here](https://github.com/geezacoleman/OpenWeedLocator).
 Here, we're making the software that supports the OWL more accesible with an easy-to-use API, so you can integrate weed detection into your own devices and services more easily by simply calling `GreenonBrown.find()`.

-Currently, it supports green-on-brown detection on all platforms, and green-on-green on desktops through the Ultralytics package.
+Currently, owl-tools supports green-on-brown detection on all platforms, and green-on-green on desktops through the Ultralytics package.
+Train your only YOLO algorithms and simply integrate them by providing a path to the trained `model.pt`.

-In the future, we will support plant counting, GPS integration and green-on-green on edge devices (Jetson Nano, Raspberry Pi)
+In the future, we will support plant counting, GPS integration and green-on-green on edge devices (Jetson Nano, Raspberry Pi).
+If you're nterested in specific features, feel free to raise an issue or pull request.

 ## Installation
 To install the latest version of `openweedlocator-tools` simply run: